AverageHelper/recorded-finance/README.md

 # Enables the "signup" behaviors (optional, defaults to "false")
 VITE_ENABLE_SIGNUP=false

-# Optional if the back-end runs on Express, required with Vercel
+# Optional if the back-end runs on Node, required with Vercel
 VITE_PUBNUB_SUBSCRIBE_KEY={your subscribe key from PubNub}
 ```